AdyaAgg/Crisis-Detection-Through-Twitter/README.md

 ## Overview

 An AI-powered tool that analyzes real-time tweets to detect crisis events like riots, civil unrest, and natural disasters, providing live information to people in affected areas.
-This system combines machine learning with real-time data collection to enhance situational awareness during emergency situations.
+This system combines machine learning with real-time data collection using Selenium to enhance situational awareness during emergency situations.

 ## Project Structure